rotemyohanan/time-machine/Spring/The Big Picture.md

 ####  Persistent domain objects
 These model real objects or concepts such as a bank account.

-#### Databases and legacy systems: By far the most common case is a single RDBMS.
-However, there
+#### Databases and legacy systems
-may be multiple databases, or a mix of databases and other transactional or non-transactional legacy systems or other enterprise resources.
+By far the most common case is a single RDBMS.
+However, there may be multiple databases, or a mix of databases and other transactional or non-transactional legacy systems or other enterprise resources.
 The same fundamental architecture is applicable in either case.
 This is often referred to as the EIS (Enterprise Information System) tier.